-Our worldwide corporate headquarters and executive offices are located in New York, NY, where we occupy approximately 95,000 square feet of office space under a lease and a sublease that expire in December 2020.
-In addition to serving as our corporate headquarters, our New York offices also support our sales, marketing, research and development and other general and administrative functions.
-In April 2019, we entered into a sublease agreement, which expires in February 2031, for approximately 142,500 rentable square feet of office space at 61 Ninth Avenue, New York, NY.
-We intend for this location to serve as our corporate headquarters.
+Our worldwide corporate headquarters are located in New York, NY, which comprise approximately 142,500 square feet of office space under a sublease that expire in February 2031.
+In addition to serving as our corporate headquarters, our New York office also supports our sales, marketing, research and development and other general and administrative functions.